Joining KU Debate

 If you are thinking about attending KU, you'll want to make the necessary arrangements to visit the campus, talk to admissions, meet with the coaching staff, and visit academic departments.

 If you wish to make a campus visit and meet the members of the team and staff, please email at least two weeks in advance.
-E-Mail can be directed to email@example.com.
-You can also take a tour of the KU campus.
+If you are interested in debating at KU you should contact Dr. Brett Bricker at email@example.com.